zachvalenta/jvns.ca/content/post/2017-02-02-a-magical-machine-learning-tool.markdown

 * [deep dream generator](https://deepdreamgenerator.com/) ("add dogs & creepy eyes to anything!")
 * [paintschainer](http://paintschainer.preferred.tech) (what I used for
   the images in this post). [github repo](https://github.com/pfnet/PaintsChainer)
-* This cool ["realistic image manipulation"](http://people.eecs.berkeley.edu/~junyanz/projects/gvm/) paper has some nice videos (but you don't appear to be able to use it)
+* This cool ["realistic image manipulation"](http://people.eecs.berkeley.edu/~junyanz/projects/gvm/) paper has some nice videos (but you don't appear to be able to use it).
+Thanks to Katherine Ye for showing it to me!!

 if you know about more tools like this I would like to hear about them!
 This kind of thing is probably the application of neural networks that